Applications for the 2025 Lipman Family Prize are now closed.

 Innovation

-Lipman Family Prize winners offer innovation and/or innovative approach to solving a pressing world problem.
+Lipman Family Prize winners offer innovation and/or an innovative approach to solving a pressing world problem.
+They are addressing a social challenge in a way that is differentiated in some way from how others have addressed the same problem.

 Transferability